- Mission 1: Take a local ferry out to UNESCO’s World Heritage Site and sea fortress, Suomenlinna (ACCOMPLISHED);

 Another prime example of functional design was the competition-winning Helsinki Olympic Stadium.
-Usually, it is possible to climb the tower but it is current;y closed until 2019, when it will be re-opened as a multi-purpose venue.
+Usually, it is possible to climb the tower but it was temporarily closed until 2019 and is set to be re-opened as a multi-purpose venue.
 How disappointing it must have been to push to have the venue completed in time for the 1940 Olympics, only to have it cancelled on account of the war.
 Finland had to wait another 12 years to host the Summer Olympics in the country’s biggest and most impressive stadium.

 Yet, the boldest statement of all must surely be the Helsinki Central Railway Station (Helsingin päärautatieasema) with its granite exterior and green-hued cooper roof and clock tower.
 The four strapping chaps guarding the entrance look a bit menacing, but at night time their globes light up and illuminate access/egress.
 I half expected them to bellow down with a riddle to permit passage, but as it so happens, they were off-duty.